soulweaver91/pokemon-gc-randomizer/README.md

 Please consult other online sources regarding creating a supported backup image of your game disc.

 ## Known caveats
+- The randomization process is very slow due to the currently not very well optimized implementation of the compression algorithm used to recompress the altered data files.
 - Many cosmetic changes are yet to be done.
-This includes details like adjusting TM descriptions, trade related NPC dialogue to refer to the correct Pokémon and such.
+This includes details like adjusting TM descriptions to reflect the newly assigned moves, trade related NPC dialogue to refer to the correct Pokémon and such.
 - P★DA Snag List and Shadow Monitor entries are partially baked into the save files when the save file is first created.
-If you load a save started with a clean ISO or with a different randomized ISO, these lists will not be using the Pokémon you actually have available.
+If you load a save started with a clean ISO, these lists will not be using the Pokémon that are actually available to you post-randomization.
+(The same obviously goes for already modified/randomized ISOs, though note that randomizing them is not formally supported in any case.)
-- It is currently not possible to randomize Colosseum trainers with Shadow Pokémon in such a way that their with-Shadow and without-Shadow roster variations match.
-Not that this should be an important issue.
+- It is currently not feasible to randomize Colosseum trainers with Shadow Pokémon in such a way that their with-Shadow and without-Shadow roster variations match, since there is no easy way to find out which rosters should be paired up.
+This should hardly be an issue, though.
-- The randomization process is very slow due to the currently not very well optimized implementation of the compression algorithm used to recompress the altered data files.

 ## Troubleshooting
 If a randomized ISO crashes at the Nintendo logo or at the start of a Trainer battle, the randomizer